kubernetes/enhancements/keps/sig-apps/3939-include-terminating-pods-as-active/README.md

 ### Notes/Constraints/Caveats (Optional)

 The Deployment API is open for discussion.
 We put the field in Deployment/ReplicaSet because it is related to RolloutStrategy.
 It is not clear if `recreate` and/or `rollingupdate` need this API for both rollout options.

+Another open question is if we want to include Deployments in the initial release of this feature.
+There is some discussion about releasing the Job API first and then follow up with Deployment.

+We decided to define the APIs in this KEP as they can utilize the same implementation.

 ### Risks and Mitigations